PostHog/posthog.com/contents/tutorials/session-recordings-for-support.md

 </MultiLanguage>

 Once set up, this creates exception events with the properties `Sentry URL` (with a link to the details in Sentry) and `Sentry tags` (with a link to the user and recording in PostHog).
-You can use these events to filter session recordings further, combining session recordings with the error data Sentry captures.
+You can use these events to filter session recordings further, combining them with the error data Sentry captures.

 ![Exceptions](../images/tutorials/session-recordings-for-support/exception.png)

 Doing this enables you to further improve the support experience for users, especially technical ones.
 It speeds up the debugging and triaging process for your team, giving you data and details on what is going wrong.
-Finally, it enables the product to be continually improved and fixed faster, which leads to a higher quality overall product.
+Ultimately, it enables the product to be continually improved and fixed faster, which leads to a higher quality overall product.

 ## Further reading